grunwaldlab/Microbe-ID/README.md

 Example implementation
 -----

 A working implementation of Microbe-ID for plant pathogens in the genus *Phytophthora* can be found at [Phytophthora-ID](http://phytophthora-id.org).
-See the [Phytophthora-ID.org](https://github.com/grunwaldlab/phytophthora_id) github site as sample code for this implementation.
+See the sample code on [github](https://github.com/grunwaldlab/phytophthora_id)  for this implementation.